Pizzadreams/PythonLearning/good-to-knows.md

 PEP 8 Compliance is a style guide for Python code.
 It provides guidelines on code formatting, maintainability, and readability.
 Having a consistent code style improves code maitenance, collaboration, and reduces risks of bugs.

 ### To get started with PEP 8
+Visit the [PEP 8 website link](https://www.python.org/dev/peps/pep-0008/) which covers various aspects of writing clean, readable, and consistent Python code (and more).